 When does the federal moratorium on evictions issued by the CDC end?

-The federal eviction moratorium issued by the CDC covers certain tenants through July 31, 2021, with the goal of slowing the spread of COVID-19 by preventing overcrowding in shelters or other emergency living situations that may follow an eviction.
-The CDC has indicated it will provide no further extensions beyond July.
-Even if you started the eviction process prior to the CDC’s order, it could halt the process if the affected tenant is eligible.
-Also, tenants are still responsible for paying any past due rent owed once the moratorium ends.
+The most recent federal eviction moratorium issued by the CDC covered certain tenants through October 3, 2021, with the goal of slowing the spread of COVID-19 by preventing overcrowding in shelters or other emergency living situations that may follow an eviction.
+Even if you started the eviction process prior to the CDC’s order, it would have halted the process if the affected tenant was eligible.
+Also, tenants were still responsible for paying any past due rent owed once the moratorium ended.
+The CDC extension of its eviction moratorium, however, was struck down by the U.S. Supreme Court on August 26, 2021.
+It is even more important now for landlords to understand the local eviction rules and regulations governing their rental properties and to ask a lawyer for guidance on how to proceed with an eviction legally.

-To be eligible for protection, tenants must hand you a signed declaration form (under penalty of perjury) affirming that they:
+To be eligible for protection while the federal moratorium was in place, tenants must have handed you a signed declaration form (under penalty of perjury) affirming that they:

 - Earned no more than $99,000 ($198,000 for a couple filing taxes jointly) in 2020, or expects to earn no more than $99,000 ($198,000 for a couple filing taxes jointly) in 2021; are not required to report 2020 income to the IRS, or received a stimulus check.